 A lot of the times, we refer to each obstacle, or each gate8, as a puzzle.
 However, sometimes they aren’t puzzles, they’re simply tasks.
 If you find a key and it unlocks a door, that’s not really a puzzle.

 I bring this up because sometimes a gate has no Aha! or process to them.
 It’s just a simple obstacle to get past.

 Puzzles in Escape Rooms

-For the most part, escape rooms tend to have Process Puzzles and Tasks with little Aha! stages to them.
-They are easier to create, easier to gauge success rate, and easier to estimate solve time.
-However a room with nothing but process puzzles gets tedious after awhile.
-Ever get close to the end of a room only to discover make-work, time-sink project masquerading as a fun puzzle?
+The majority of puzzles in an escape room tend to be process or tasks.
+This is for a good reason: they are easier to create, easier to gauge success rate, and easier to estimate solve time.
+However a room with nothing but process puzzles can get tedious.
+Ever get close to the end of a room only to discover a make-work, time-sink project masquerading as a fun puzzle?
 Ugh.

 In my mind, a room that has one or two great Aha! puzzles and clever process puzzles would be great!
 Of course, there’s far more to puzzle design than the type of puzzle.